soonmk/soonmk.github.io/index.md

 # Soonmk
 {: .fs-9 }

 If I can make a living by studying, I have no wish.

 I lived in Korea as a Java developer.
 Now I am in Australia.

-Goal
-{: .fs-6 .fw-300 }
-Backend developer
+Want to be a
-Data scientist
+Backend developer or Data scientist

 [GitHub Profile](https://github.com/soonmk){: .btn .fs-5 .mb-4 .mb-md-0 }